nulib/NULA/README.md

 ## Instructions
 Northwestern uses Alma/Primo.
 1. A new authority vocabularly was defined in Alma.
 Instructions for that process are available here: https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/Metadata_Management/060Working_with_Authority_Records#Adding_a_Local_Authority_Definition
-2. The original heading from LCSH is copied from the Community Zone into the Institution Zone as NULA
+2. The original heading from LCSH is copied from the Community Zone into the Institution Zone as a NULA heading.
+The normalization rule AuthorityHeadingTemplate edits some of the heading, but manual work is also required.
-3. MARC Record is edited according to same standards outlined in the CHM libguide
+3. MARC Record is edited according to similar standards outlined in the CHM libguide.
+The 450 $w nne is used instead of 450 $w ane.
-4. Normalization rule is run to flip LCSH to NULA.
+4. Build a set of all bibliographic records that use the LCSH heading.
+Run the normalization rule on this set.
 Normalization rules are included in this repository.
 There is a normalization rule generator available at https://github.com/jdcar/generate-normalization-rule.

 ## List of Resources
 | Resource Name | Abbreviation | Link |